 Japanese Auctions

-Japanese Car Auction Houses: USS, TAU, LAA, JU, CAA — Complete Guide
+Japanese Car Auction Houses: USS, TAU, HAA, JU, LAA — Complete Guide

 Japan has over 130 registered car auction houses — from national networks processing half a million vehicles per year to small regional houses selling a few hundred cars a month.
 When you see an auction sheet, the auction house name tells you a great deal about the quality of the inspection, the reliability of the grading, and how easily the record can be verified.

-This guide covers every major Japanese auction house, what makes each one distinct, how their grading standards compare, and exactly what the auction house name on your sheet means for your import.
+This guide covers every major Japanese auction house, what makes each one distinct, how their grading standards compare, and exactly what the auction house name on your sheet means for your import decision.

-Before diving into individual auction houses, it helps to understand how the system works.
-Japanese car auctions are not open to the public — they operate as wholesale markets for licensed car dealers, exporters and registered buying agents.
-The process for every vehicle is standardised:
+Japanese car auctions are not open to the public — they operate as wholesale markets for licensed dealers, exporters and registered buying agents.
+Every vehicle goes through the same standardised process:

 1. Vehicle registered by seller — typically a dealer, leasing company, fleet operator or private seller through a member dealer

-3. Auction sheet created — complete record of condition, mileage, grade, photos and notes uploaded to the auction database
+3. Auction sheet created — complete condition record with grade, mileage, damage diagram, equipment list, inspector notes and photos uploaded to the database

 4. Bidding takes place — buyers bid in person at the lane, or remotely via online terminal.
-Bidding is fast — typically 30–90 seconds per car
+Typically 30–90 seconds per car

-5. Record archived — the auction record is archived permanently in the database and can be retrieved by chassis number
+5. Record archived permanently — the auction record is stored in the database indefinitely and can be retrieved by chassis number years later

-Key fact: The auction inspector is employed by the auction house, not by the seller or buyer.
-This independence is what makes Japanese auction grades so trustworthy — unlike dealer assessments, the inspector has no financial incentive to inflate the grade.
+Key fact: The auction inspector is employed by the auction house — not by the seller or buyer.
+This independence is why Japanese auction grades are trusted internationally.
+The inspector has no financial incentive to inflate the grade.

 Click any auction house to expand full details: